HalosGhost/styleguides/C.rst

 Calling Functions
 -----------------
 When calling a function, the function's argument list should be attached to the name.
-All other guidelines from the function declaration and definition sections apply.
+All other guidelines from the function declaration and definition sections apply (including breaking argument lists when the function expands beyond 80 characters).
 Below is an example of a good function call::
    _generic_function(7, "data");

+   _generic_long_argument_list(32000, "Lorem Ipsum dolor sit amet, et cetera",
+                               19874231.31890);

 Conditions
 ----------